Contents

 Nominating Process

 The Synod Nominating Committee, having been appointed by the Synod Council, is charged, under our governing documents, with nominating two people for every position to be elected by the Synod Assembly (with some exceptions as outlined in those same governing documents).
 The list of positions to be elected is published 120 days prior to the Synod Assembly.
-The Nominating Committee, by publishing this list, solicits nominees for various positions to be elected by the Synod Assembly.
-30 days after said publication, the public input phase closes, and the Nominating Committee begins its work in earnest.
+The Nominating Committee, by publishing this list, solicits nominees in a public input phase for various positions to be elected by the Synod Assembly.
+30 days after said publication, this public input phase closes, and the Nominating Committee begins its work in earnest.
 10 days prior to the Synod Assembly, a list of nominees (those nominated by the Nominating Committee) is published.
 Additional nominations may be made from the floor of the assembly at the appropriate time during the proceedings and according to certain rules.

 A technical clarification: officially, the Nominating Committee nominates during the assembly proceedings.
 The public input phase is not, technically, a time when nominations are made.
 In fact, what the public does during the public input phase is not nominate but rather recommend to the Nominating Committee folks to be considered for nomination by the committee.
 This is important from a parliamentary standpoint although we will admit that we have colloquially called this submission for consideration a nomination.